-At CPDP Data Protection and Democracy, ReEnTrust (represented by Ansgar) participated as a speaker on the “By Fair Means or Foul: What Can Notions of “Fairness” Contribute to the Governance of Data Processing?” panel as well as attending many of the interesting sessions on platform regulation, GDPR, algorithms in insurance, and the role of industry standards.
+At CPDP Data Protection and Democracy, ReEnTrust (represented by Ansgar) participated as a speaker on the “to the Governance of Data Processing?” panel as well as attending many of the interesting sessions on platform regulation, GDPR, algorithms in insurance, and the role of industry standards.
 Our contribution to the “By Fair Means or Foul” panel focused on “Unfairness in Algorithmic Systems” ranging from issues with bias in data sets based on historical data, to context dependent nature of definitions of fairness, to the question of defining performance and accuracy measures.

 The Global Governance Roundtable on AI was a one-day workshop organised by The Future Society on behalf of the UAE Minister of State for Artificial Intelligence that was one of a number of related events that took place at the World Government Summit in Dubai.
 In the months leading up to the event the organizers held a series of preparatory conference calls to get input from the invited participants for the discussions on “Mapping the rise of AI and its governance”, “Governing AI in different global contexts”, “International Panel on AI & AI for the UN SDGs”, and “Making the AI revolution work for everyone”.
 During the workshop participants were divided into expert groups and subcommittees for 75min discussions with each participant contributing to four of the 14 subcommittees (see GGAR_Briefing Docs).
 Among these, Ansgar participated in the following discussions: